Refugee resettlement assistance program

 2) Financial support

-We provide financial support to refugees during the initial settlement period for 5 years or until a reasonable time in which they can demonstrate financial independence.
-We also offer support in instances of unexpected financial difficulties, e.g., resulting from illness, accident, unemployment.
+We provide financial support to refugees during the initial settlement period for a reasonable time in which they can demonstrate financial independence.
+We also offer support in instances of unexpected financial difficulties, such as that resulting from illness, accident, or unemployment.

 3) Referral services

 We refer refugees in need of specialized services to our network of volunteers with professional service skills.
 This includes a licensed attorney who provides immigration assistance free of charge to North Koreans seeking asylum in the U.S.

 Since 2012, NKinUSA has provided assistance to more than 100 North Korean refugees out of over 200 who have been granted refugee status in the U.S. NKinUSA staff provides resettlement assistance throughout the United States with the help of its extensive volunteer network.